 ****cohesive and coherent can be seen like this.
 The line (static) structure is the coherent part of the organisation that keeps the organisation together and the virtual (and flexible) organisation, like a project or another working structure, need to make the interactions between the people cohesive.
-From this we can understand that in production cohesive and coherent are very similar since the HOW is equal to the WHAT in each process, as well as that the hard part in product development companies is to make the organisation also achieve cohesiveness, especially at scale.
+From this we can understand that in production cohesive and coherent are very similar since the HOW is equal to the WHAT in each process, as well as that the hard part in product development companies is to make the organisation also achieve cohesiveness (same as cohesion), especially at scale.

 *****If we try to map these four types of problems into Snowden’s well-renowned Cynefin™ Framework, we will get context difficulties, And since Smalley’s work is mostly from the manufacturing and process industry context, which is work mostly put in the Obvious domain, the mapping of the different types of problems into the domains of the Cynefin™ Framework will not be consistent.
 For example, manufacturing has clear interfaces between the processes, meaning that closing a gap to the process’s standard (due to a caused problem) can be done in isolation for each manufacturing process, after finding the root cause(s).
 We also have the fact that due to the repetitions, the activity done in the process are equal to the process itself, the WHAT equals the HOW.
 Every process can be seen as its own isolated discipline, giving that the processes can be aggregated, or the parts can be summed up to the total.
 But, in product development the teams cannot have clear interfaces between each other.
 This is because their work is transdisciplinary and the teams are constantly and unpredictably interacting with each other to solve their problems.
 This means that to close a gap to the standard state (reactiveness due to a caused problem) or even to close the gap to a future ideal state for a single team (with creativeness due to the (self-)created problem) is impossible to achieve in product development, without risking the total performance.
 Instead any try of making one team better, will give a sub-optimisation on the whole.